Inside Mets' Francisco Lindor's series-clinching grand slam: 'A swing of a lifetime'

 "I don't know that there's another player in baseball you want at the plate right now in that situation," Stearns said.

 Just nine days ago, which can feel like nine weeks in October, Lindor swatted a go-ahead, eighth-inning two-run homer against the Braves to seal the Mets' playoff spot.
-Over the next week, Lindor continually reached base to set up key home runs for his teammates, including Pete Alonso's ninth-inning three-run blast in a winner-takes-all wild-card game against the Brewers and Mark Vientos' ninth-inning two-run shot that tied Game 2 of the NLDS versus Philadelphia.
+Over the next week, Lindor continually reached base to set up key home runs for his teammates, including Pete Alonso's ninth-inning three-run blast in a winner-take-all wild-card game against the Brewers and Mark Vientos' ninth-inning two-run shot that tied Game 2 of the NLDS versus Philadelphia.
 It's hard to believe Lindor's dramatic grand slam on a 100 mph offering from Carlos Estévez was his first home run of this postseason given how much he's contributed to every win.

 "The whole time, I was like, this is who we are," manager Carlos Mendoza said he was thinking as Citi Field erupted.
 "This is part of the story.
 This is part of the book, the movie, whatever you want to call it.
 When he connected to that ball, I just wanted [Lindor] to enjoy it."